ut-issl/s2e-documents/Specifications/Dynamics/Spec_KeplerOrbit.md

        - Set the value `init_position` and `init_velocity` in the ini file.
          - The units are `m`(meter) and `m/s`.
          - The frame is inertial frame, and the center is defined in the `PlanetSelect`.
+         - The details of the calculation is described in `OrbitalElements::CalcOeFromPosVel`
      - Defined by the orbital elements.
        - Select `init_mode_kepler = INIT_OE`
        - Set the value of following orbital elements